3 Days in Porto - A Local’s Perfect Itinerary

 In the same area, you can also take a ride on the Gaia Cable Car to enjoy yet another great view of the Douro River (tickets are €7 for adults and €3 for kids).

-After, I recommend stopping by the wine cellars of Caves Calém and taking one of their tours.
+After enjoying Gaia’s riverfront, I recommend stopping by the wine cellars of Caves Calém and taking one of their tours.
 There are two to choose from: the Tour & Taste tours and the Tour, Taste & Fado tours.
 The first one includes a visit to the Caves Calém Port wine museum and cellars, five wine-tasting options, and a mouthwatering chocolate and cheese tasting experience.
 The tour is a great value, costing around €10.

-The second option, which costs about €25, adds in a Fado show - Fado is a style of traditional Portuguese music characterized by poetic singing and acoustic instrumentation that, despite being mostly associated with Lisbon, is also well-represented in other Portuguese cities, including Porto -.
+The second option, which costs about €25, adds in a Fado show - Fado is a style of traditional Portuguese music characterized by poetic singing and acoustic instrumentation that, despite being mostly associated with Lisbon, is also well-represented in other Portuguese cities, including Porto.

 Why is it so important to visit Afurada?
 Well, in addition to being the perfect spot to watch the sunset fall over the Douro River, this small town is home to several restaurants serving really high-quality, fresh fish.
 My favorite is O Vapor, but there are tons of great options here - you will struggle to find a bad one.